 Then, something shifted and I remembered the Actual Point of all this.
 It wasn’t to display my work, or make an abstract statement.
 It was supposed to be about allowing more play to happen, which meant that if I enjoyed myself the day was automatically a success.

 “So, Morgan began spritzing the snow with colored water.
 She drew a hopscotch board on the sidewalk nearby.
 She invited people coming into and out of the library to join in the fun.
 At first, people looked embarrassed and maybe felt a little bad for her.
 After all, it seemed like a crazy thing to do.
 But people came around.
 A toddler and her father drew chalk marks on the sidewalk and scooped snow into a mixing bowl with a wooden bowl.
 A retired guidance counselor made a miniature snowman and squirted two spots on its head for eyes.
 Two children dueled with the pool noodles.
 A boy scooped up snow with a mixing bowl to build a snow fort.
 His best friend stopped by.
 They buried a toy alligator under the snowy floor of the fort.
 A child climbed up the trunk of the maple tree with the help of a rope tied further up.
 Morgan helped a child extend a tarp between the tree and the park bench.
 It made a good shelter!”

 At its heart, a pop-up adventure playground is a tiny celebration of weirdness.
 When you host one, you’re saying “look what a person can do here” and inviting others to join in.
 There is so much more potential for joy in the world than we usually allow ourselves to see.

-Which means it’s no wonder that this feels different, in that corner where we actually live.
+This means that it’s no wonder that this feels different, in that corner where we actually live.

 Find out more about Pop-Ups Morgan on her personal blog here.
 If you want to host your own pop-up, check out our free resource pack here.
 Want to find out more about Pop-Up Adventure Play?
-Check out our facebook, twitter and website www.popupadventureplay.org.
+Check out our Facebook, Twitter and visit our website.